swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 The behavior of this code snippet should be pretty clear, but there is something peculiar.
 How does Python know where the if-statement ends?
 Other languages, like FORTRAN, MatLab, and C/C++ all have some way of delimiting blocks of code.

 For example, in MatLab you begin an if statement with the word `if` and you end it with `end if`.
 In C/C++ you delimit blocks with curly braces.
 Python uses **indentation** to delimit code blocks.
 The **indentation** above is NOT just to make things look pretty - it tells Python what the body of the `if`-statement is.
 This is true when ever we create any code blocks, such as the bodies of loops, functions or classes.

 ***Excercise***
-Write an if statement prints whether x is even or odd.
+Write an if statement that prints whether x is even or odd.

 Hint: Try out what the "%" operator.
 What does 10 % 5 and 10 % 6 return?